 You are responsible for arranging your own insurance on the vehicle unless you are on a Complete Care agreement.
 This must be a fully comprehensive insurance policy.

 For business lease agreements, the insurance certificate should be in the company name or a director's name.
 If an employee is required to drive the vehicle, a letter on company headed paper may be requested confirming that the employee is authorised to drive to vehicle and confirming his/her position in the company.

 Please note that for business contract hire and personal contract hire agreements, the finance company is the registered owner and keeper of the vehicle.

-As long as you have a full UK driving licence, are able to afford the monthly rentals and have a good to excellent credit score, you can apply to lease a vehicle from the age of 18.
-There is no upper age limit.
+As long as you have a full UK driving licence, are able to afford the monthly rentals and have a good to excellent credit score, you can apply to lease a vehicle from the age of 18, with no upper age limit.
 You can read more in our Lease Restrictions guide.

 Please note, we are unable to assist businesses who wish to use the lease vehicle for "Hire & Reward" purposes.
 This includes Taxi, Chauffeur, Driving Schools and Rental companies.
-Some funders also have additional restrictions in place for customers who work in the Motor Trade.
+Some funders also have additional restrictions in place for business car leasing customers who work in the Motor Trade.
 Please contact one of our Leasing Consultants for further information regarding this.